rampal-punia/python-tutorials/1_getting_started/6_styles_and_conventions.md

 - Cannot start with a number
 - Contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
 - Case-sensitive (name, Name, NAME are different)
+- [Reserved keywords](https://github.com/CodingMantras/python-tutorials/blob/master/1_getting_started/6_styles_and_conventions.md#6-reserved-keywords) should not be used as variable names.

 ## 3. Functions and Classes naming
 Function names follow the same convention as variable names.